AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 Alternatively, if you really like your current colors, you can edit config.h to comment out USE_COLORS, then do `make clean all`.

-I'm not aware of any other simple way to make this work without causing other side effects - sorry about that.
+We are not aware of any other simple way to make this work without causing other side effects - sorry about that.

 With that out of the way, let's talk about what's actually on the screen...